tjclawson/Sprint-Android-Advanced-Kotlin-Assignments/M04/README.md

 Build an app which has a root view that shows 2 buttons.
 Each button navigates to a separate View.

 ## Requirements
-This app will consist of a Root Controller and 2 sub controllers
+This app will consist of a Root Controller and 2 Sub controllers

 ## Outline
 1. Create a project with Conductor